 We then considered the spatial characteristics of events around the coast.
-As expected, and as Haigh et al. (2016) noted for the

-225 UK, there is a significant (95% confidence level) correlation (0.50 for the storm-tide events and 0.47 for the skew-surge events) between the highest return period of the events and the number of tide gauge sites impacted (Figure S6).
+As expected, and as Haigh et al. (2016) noted for the UK, there is a significant (95% confidence level) correlation (0.50 for the storm-tide events and 0.47 for the skew-surge events) between the highest return period of the events and the number of tide gauge sites impacted (Fig. S6).

-To investigate the different spatial extents of coastline affected, we identified 30 storm events that impacted three or more gauge sites concurrently (Figure 5).
-We observed two separate categories of spatial footprints, which can be related to the Kidson (2000) weather regimes (Figure S2) as follows:
+To investigate the different spatial extents of coastline affected, we identified 30 storm events that impacted three or more gauge sites concurrently (Fig. 5).
+We observed two separate categories of spatial footprints, which can be related to the Kidson (2000) weather regimes (Fig. S2) as follows:

-Category 1 footprints predominantly impacted the northeast coast of the North Island and occasionally the west coast of the North Island (see Figure 1(a)).
-Category 1 footprints were most commonly associated with Blocking weather types (Figure 5), low-pressure systems that tracked from north of NZ (Figure 6) and intensified next to a blocking high-pressure system lying east of NZ.
-Category 1 footprints had storm centres that lay over the North Island or north of NZ at the time of maximum storm-tide or skew-surge, with a mean position located just off the northeast coast of the North Island (Figure 6).
+1. Category 1 footprints predominantly impacted the northeast coast of the North Island and occasionally the west coast of the North Island (see Fig. 1a).
+Category 1 footprints were most commonly associated with blocking weather types (Fig. 5), low-pressure systems that tracked from north of NZ (Fig. 6) and intensified next to a blocking high-pressure system lying east of NZ.
+Category 1 footprints had storm centres that lay over the North Island or north of NZ at the time of maximum storm tide or skew surge, with a mean position located just off the northeast coast of the North Island (Fig. 6).

-2. Category 2 footprints impacted everywhere but mainly the South Island (Figure 1a) and the west coast of the North Island (Figure 5).
-Category 2 footprints were generally associated with Trough weather regimes, which were the most common event drivers.
-Troughs were associated with storm centres that tracked eastwards across NZ, usually across or south of the South Island and always south of the northernmost tip of NZ (Figure 6).
-Category 2 footprints had storm centres at the time of maximum storm-tide that lay in an arc across the South Island from northwest to southeast, with a mean position located south-east of the South Island (Figure 6).
+2. Category 2 footprints impacted everywhere but mainly the South Island (Fig. 1a) and the west coast of the North Island (Fig. 5).
+Category 2 footprints were generally associated with trough weather regimes, which were the most common event drivers.
+Troughs were associated with storm centres that tracked eastwards across NZ, usually across or south of the South Island and always south of the northernmost tip of NZ (Fig. 6).
+Category 2 footprints had storm centres at the time of maximum storm tide that lay in an arc across the South Island from northwest to southeast, with a mean position located southeast of the South Island (Fig. 6).

-The largest events with return periods ≥ 1 in 50 years were more common on the east coast of the North Island during Blocking weather types, whereas Trough weather types were more common in the South Island along the west coast of the North Island (Figure 5).
+The largest events with return periods $\geq 1$ in 50 years were more common on the east coast of the North Island during blocking weather types, whereas trough weather types were more common in the South Island and along the west coast of the North Island (Fig. 5).